 Another feature that makes the Kamado Joe Classic II stand out from other kamados on the market for cold weather cooking is the Kontrol Tower.
 This patented, cast-aluminum top vent is designed to keep wind and rain out of the cooking chamber while giving you precise temperature control for outstanding results when all you want is a warming and satisfying meal.

 But, the Classic Joe’s cold weather features aren’t all that make this smoker so great.
 From it’s extreme versatility to the unique firebox design, the Kamado Joe Classic II rates as our absolute favorite all-round kamado.
-You can shop below or read more about this beast of a barbecue in our complete Kamado Joe review.

 Stats for the Kamado Joe Classic II